Here Come the Double Deckers!: Telecast and home media

 The programme made its US debut on 12 September 1970 at 10:30 am ET on ABC, and in the United Kingdom began at 4.55 pm on 1 January 1971 on BBC1.
 In the US, the series was repeated on Sunday mornings on ABC from 12 September 1971 to 3 September 1972, in the same time slot.

 The series was given a repeat in the United Kingdom during the early 1990s by certain ITV companies.

 In the United Kingdom, Here Come the Double Deckers was released in November 2010 by Second Sight as a two-disc Region 2 DVD set containing all 17 episodes.
 All the episodes are presented as originally aired.
 The set also includes a special feature, Double Decker Memories, featuring interviews with Brinsley Forde and Michael Audreson.

 Comic strip

 Children's comic Whizzer and Chips ran a "Double Deckers" cartoon strip from 22 May 1971 until 13 May 1972.

 Go for a Take

 Debbie Russ appears as herself/Tiger in the comedy film Go for a Take (1972), which was directed and co-written by Harry Booth.
 The film stars Reg Varney and is set in a film studio.
 Evidently, Here Come the Double Deckers is one of the shows in production within the fiction of the film.
 Unfortunately the original stuffed tiger prop had been lost shortly after filming had been completed on the series, so a lookalike had to be used.
-Tiger makes the reference of the character "Brains".
+Tiger refers to the character "Brains".
 Production was at Pinewood Studios and on location.